abarriosr/content-hub-farm/README.md

         $./bin/chf <COMMAND> <COMMAND-ARGUMENTS>  ; General format

+        $./bin/chf build       ; Build or rebuild services.
-        $./bin/chf up          ; Runs the farm.
-Create and start containers.
+        $./bin/chf up          ; Create and start containers.
-        $./bin/chf up -d       ; Runs the farm in detached mode.
-Containers run in the background.
+        $./bin/chf up -d       ; As above in detached mode.
+This is normally what you want to use after build.
         $./bin/chf start       ; Start services.
         $./bin/chf stop        ; Stop services.
         $./bin/chf restart     ; Restart services.
         $./bin/chf pause       ; Pause services.
+        $./bin/chf ssh         ; Opens a bash terminal inside the container.
         $./bin/chf logs        ; View output logs from containers
-        $./bin/chf build       ; Build or rebuild services.
         $./bin/chf down        ; Stop and remove containers and networks.
         $./bin/chf down -v     ; Stop and remove all above plus volumes.
 If used, It invalidates the persistent feature in sites.